civol/HDLRuby/README.md

 end
 ```

-In this later case, only `dff0` will have an inverted output, the other instances of `dff` will not change.
+In this latter case, only `dff0` will have an inverted output, the other instances of `dff` will not change.

 Now assuming we opted for the first solution, we have now `dff_full`, a highly advanced D-FF with such unique features as an inverted output.
-So, we would like to use it in other designs, for example a shift register of `n` bits.
-Such a system will include a generic number of `dff_full` instances, and can be
+So, we would like to use it in other designs, for example, a shift register of `n` bits.
+Such a system will include a generic number of `dff_full` instances and can be
-described as follows making use of the native Ruby method `each_cons` for connecting them together:
+described as follows making use of the native Ruby method `each_cons` for connecting them:

 ```ruby
 system :shifter do |n|